By Joni Lindquist

 - Career agility is a necessity for career success.
 The world is moving so fast and the required skills for success change.
 One of the biggest strengths you can build for your career is adaptability.
 Adaptability requires thriving in times of change, driving and leading change, and constantly challenging yourself to develop new skills.
 Many of us will have several different careers in our working life to create career success.

 Good things to keep in mind no matter where you are on your career path.
 Here’s to your career success in 2017!
-For more information, visit our website at makinglifecount.com or contact Joni Lindquist –email@example.com, (913) 345-1881.
+For help building your career plan, schedule a meeting by clicking below, contact Joni Lindquist –email@example.com, or call (913) 345-1881.